yofriendfromschool1/ai-detector-bypassers-and-cheating/README.md

 Mathway: https://www.mathway.com/
 CANVAS: https://canvashack.com/
 https://github.com/strix/canvas-hack
-or get an extension that will be the ai
+cracked ver of canvashack: https://github.com/WendellBounty/CanvasHackCrack or also in this repo or get an extension that will be the ai
 Found a gold mine while scrolling through the reviews of CanvasHack.